Effects of Microorganisms on Effective Oxygen Diffusion Coefficients and Solubilities in Fermentation Media

 Effective oxygen diffusion coefficients and solubilities were measured for submerged cultures of Saccharomyces cerevisiae, Escherichia coli, and Penicillium chrysogenum.
 Both effective oxygen diffusion coefficients and solubilities were found to decrease with increasing cell concentrations in the fermentation media.
 Comparison of the experimental results of effective oxygen diffusion coefficients in fermentation media with values theoretically predicted on the assumption of unpenetrable microbial cells indicates that oxygen molecules diffuse through the cells during the diffusion process.
 Within the cell concentration range of typical submerged fermentations, the effective oxygen diffusion coefficient of the fermentation media can be described as De/Dl = 1 + A, f + A2f2.
 In this equation, f is the cell volume fraction and both A(1) and A(2) are functions of the shape of the cells and the ratio of effective oxygen diffusion coefficient in microbial cells to that in the medium.

 Ju, Lu-Kwang, "Effects of Microorganisms on Effective Oxygen Diffusion Coefficients and Solubilities in Fermentation Media" (1988).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 63.